 I specialize in carving and embossing Book Cover Art to personalize your Custom Leather Bookbinding request.

 A press is not used to achieve the wrapped three-dimensional shapes.
-Rather, glue is applied in half inch segments.
-Meanwhile. the leather is handworked into each crevice of the sculpture with small tools until dry.
-As a result, deep and sharp edges can be made.
+Rather, brushed glue covers half inch segments while the leather is handworked into each crevice of the sculpture with small hand tools until dry.

 This covering process requires selecting a precise starting point.
-Likewise, a directional course must be followed.
-Otherwise, the leather will not smoothly cover.
-It can take many hours to emboss a 3-D sculpture.
+Likewise, a directional course must be followed or the leather will not smoothly cover.
+It can take many hours to emboss a small 3-D sculpture.

-I fabricate copper, silver, and other metals with fine jewelry tools to add luster to cover art.
-These metal designs are wired through the cover for secure attachment.
-Some copper elements are given a natural patina by applying lemon juice, salt, & vinegar.
-As a result, antiqued finishes are achieved.
+I fabricate copper, silver, and other metals designs with fine jewelry tools and wire them through the cover for secure attachment.
+Some copper elements receive a natural patina by applying lemon juice, salt, and/or vinegar.

 You may view more about Leather Bookbinding here, to see step-by-step binding process examples.